hellogaga/Udacity_project1/README.md

 - notebook: 6.1.1
 <br />

+**!!
+Important!!<br />**
+Due to that Github has file limit of 50 MB.
+The files of 2015-2020 responses are not uploaded to the folder Summary_Data.
+Please download these data from Stack Overflow and put them in the folder.

 ## Project Motivation
 This project is motived by the Udacity Data Science Nanodegree project.
 As the first project work, I am requested to analyze dataset using the knowledge learned.
 I found it interesting to get to know what is like being a female programmer.
 Can the data tell us some insights that we still do not know.